Welcome to Wildfire Resilient Landscapes

 Debbie Hanson

-On a walk during a 100-degree day, we pass a tree stump where shade should be.
-Every stump is a lost chance for cooling, habitat, and resilience.
-At Wildfire Resilient Landscapes, we work to replace stumps with fire resilient native trees that protect communities and bring shade back to our streets.
+On a walk during a 100-degree day, we pass a stump where a tree should be.
+Every missing tree is a lost moment of shade, habitat, and resilience.
+At Wildfire Resilient Landscapes, we work to replace those stumps with fire-resilient native trees that protect our neighborhoods and bring cooling shade back to our streets.

 Copyright © 2025 Wildfire Resilient Landscapes and Native Plants Nursery - All Rights Reserved.